kstudzin/chord_dht/README.md

 - [ ] Add `pytest-mock` to `requirements.txt`
 - [x] Testing specify id that acts like a hash to avoid collisions in small address space
 - [x] Accept port for router socket.
 Needs to be bound before dealer binds to random port
-- [ ] Main thread sends exit message to pair sockets.
+- [ ] ~~Main thread sends exit message to pair sockets.
 Pair polls - this is the only async message they receive.
-What happens if they get exit message when waiting for other message?
+What happens if they get exit message when waiting for other message?~~ Used Event
-- [ ] Investigate why some nodes hang on `context.destroy()`
+- [x] Investigate why some nodes hang on `context.destroy()`
-- [ ] Add generator for virtual node keys
+- [x] Add generator for virtual node keys
 - [x] Add virtual nodes to cli
 - [x] Add chord node type to cli

 #### Low Priority (Code Quality)

+- [ ] verify running chord with quiet works
+- [ ] `run_chord.py` check exit status of node.
+Pipe output to file.
 - [ ] Exit Command __eq__ explanation
-- [ ] Add execute to ExitCommand
+- [ ] Add execute to ExitCommand to notify neighbors?
+Is raising an exception and sending message in finally more Pythonic?
-- [ ] Use timers rather than threads sleeping for stabilize and fix fingers
+- [ ] ~~Use timers rather than threads sleeping for stabilize and fix fingers~~ Timers were difficult because calling the method recursively, not recreating the pair socket, and close pair socket only  once was challenging if not impossible.
+Used Events to stop the loop.
+Maybe could use exception to interrupt sleep?
+- [ ] Check if event is set before going to sleep in threads
-- [ ] Add `run_chord.py` options to set stabilize and fix fingers intervals
+- [x] Add `run_chord.py` options to set stabilize and fix fingers intervals
 - [ ] `Command.execute()` could share more code between subclasses
 - [ ] Add optimization to `find_successor()` to see if current node is successor: if predecessor is set, check if the digest is between predecessor and current node
 - [ ] Search for node rather than iterate in `consistent_load_balancer`